SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 TS=
-(((("ensure" OR "secure$" OR "securing" OR "make$ sure" OR "making sure" OR "make$ certain" OR "making certain" OR "strengthen*" OR "stabili*" OR "guarantee*" OR "assure$" OR "assuring" OR "improv*" OR "foster*" OR "enhance" OR "enhances" OR "enhanced" OR "enhancing"
+(((("ensure" OR "secure$" OR "securing" OR "make$ sure" OR "making sure" OR "make$ certain" OR "making certain" OR "strengthen*" OR "stabili*" OR "guarantee*" OR "assure$" OR "assuring" OR "improv*" OR "foster*" OR "enhance" OR "enhances" OR "enhanced" OR "enhancing" OR "endors*" )
-  )
 NEAR/3
   ("equal" OR "equally" OR "equalit*" OR "equal opportunit*" OR "equal-opportunit*" OR "anti discriminat*" OR